Our tour begins in our beautiful capital city, Edinburgh, before travelling to Scotland’s largest city, Glasgow, to meet the rest of our group.

 You’ll then head further north into Skye for a leisurely lunch at the colourful harbour town of Portree.
 Surrounded by high ground and cliffs; this is a perfect place for photographs.

-Another highlight of your day on Skye will be Uig Bay on
+Another highlight of your day on Skye will be Uig Bay on the north west of the island, with breath-taking views across the sea.

 Your third day starts with a visit to Fort William, the largest town in the Highlands which marks the end of the famous West Highland Way, Scotland’s most popular long-distance walk.
 Its landscape is dominated by Ben Nevis, the UK’s tallest mountain.

-You’ll also get the opportunity to visit a Whisky Distillery* and learn how we make the
+You’ll also get the opportunity to visit a Whisky Distillery* and learn how we make

 Then it’ll be time to head towards Glen Coe.
-On

 Our stop by Loch Tulla offers another beautiful Scottish loch for you to enjoy.
-Our final stop will be at Luss by Loch Lomond so you can soak
+Our final stop will be at Luss by Loch Lomond so you can

 Please note, optional extras